Excel Esports

-Excel Esports (previously stylized as exceL Esports) is a British esports organisation with active rosters in League of Legends, Fortnite Battle Royale, and Valorant.
-Its main League of Legends division is one of ten teams competing in the League of Legends European Championship (LEC), the top level of professional League of Legends in Europe.
+Excel Esports (previously stylized as exceL Esports) was a British esports organisation.
+Its main League of Legends division was one of ten teams competing in the League of Legends EMEA Championship (LEC), the top level of professional League of Legends in Europe, the Middle East and Africa.

+On 14 December 2023, Excel Esports and Giants Gaming announced a merger, forming GIANTX.